 - 2010 earnings-per-share of $0.43 (25% decline)

 As you can see, the company performed very well during 2008 and 2009, the worst years of the recession.
 Earnings took a significant hit in 2010 but quickly recovered in 2011.
 Overall, the company performed exceptionally well, since it was still able to grow earnings over the course of the recession.

 Valuation & Expected Returns

-Based on the current share price of $53 and the company’s earnings per share guidance for 2019 of $2.72, A.O.
-Smith shares currently trade for a price-to-earnings ratio of 19.5.
-The stock has traded with a least a price-to-earnings ratio of at least 20 for much of the past decade.
-As such, we have a price-to-earnings multiple target of 20 for 2024.
+Based on the current share price of ~$70 and the midpoint of 2022 EPS guidance of $3.45, A.O.
+Smith shares currently trade for a price-to-earnings ratio of 20.3.
+We believe a price-to-earnings multiple target of 19 seems appropriate.

-The stock is also somewhat undervalued today.
-While the yield is on the low side, the company’s dividend growth is impressive.
+While the dividend yield is on the low side, the company’s dividend growth is impressive.

 However, the stock valuation has increased dramatically over the past year.
 As a result, we view the stock as overvalued, and a correction could result in negative shareholder returns over the next five years.
 Thus, we rate the stock a hold for now.

 Additionally, the following Sure Dividend databases contain the most reliable dividend growers in our investment universe:

 - The Dividend Contenders List: 10-24 consecutive years of dividend increases.

 - The Dividend Challengers List: 5-9 consecutive years of dividend increases.